jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

   (e) Subject to compliance with the Harbours Act 1950 and the Resource Management Act 1991, make the motorway across any arm of the sea or any river, stream, lake, or water (whether navigable or not) by means of a bridge, causeway, or tunnel:
   (f) Subject to compliance with the Resource Management Act 1991, alter the course or the level of any river that is not navigable, or of any stream, watercourse, ditch, or drain:
   (g) Remove or alter any drain or sewer or any pipes, wire, cable, or duct, together with any associated equipment, belonging to any person, within or adjacent to the defined limits of the motorway:
-  (h) Make or construct all such buildings, bridges, roads, approaches, and other structures and works in connection with the motorway as the Authority thinks necessary:
+  (h) Make or construct all such buildings, bridges, roads, approaches, and other structures and works in connection with the motorway as the Agency thinks necessary:
-  (i) Construct such roads as the Authority thinks desirable for the purpose of giving access to any motorway:
+  (i) Construct such roads as the Agency thinks desirable for the purpose of giving access to any motorway:
-  (j) Construct such roads, service lanes, or access ways as the Authority thinks desirable for the purpose of giving access to any land whose access is severed by a motorway:
+  (j) Construct such roads, service lanes, or access ways as the Agency thinks desirable for the purpose of giving access to any land whose access is severed by a motorway:
   (k) Exercise the powers, rights, duties, and liabilities vested in or imposed on the Minister as if the motorway were a Government road for the purposes of section 48 of this Act.

 ### 74 Land may be temporarily occupied
-(1) Subject to the conditions specified in this section, the Authority may temporarily occupy or use any land for the purpose of constructing, reconstructing, or repairing a motorway, and may do the following things on the land:
+(1) Subject to the conditions specified in this section, the Agency may temporarily occupy or use any land for the purpose of constructing, reconstructing, or repairing a motorway, and may do the following things on the land:
   (a) Deposit any construction materials:
   (b) Deposit, permanently or temporarily, any material suitable for use in landscaping or restoration of that land or of the motorway:
   (c) Form and use drains and hard standings: